dessertlab/generative-ai-cybersecurity/README.md

     - Use the NL descriptions stored in the `subset.in` file to generate the 10 outputs using the AI models.
     - Ensure the AI models generate the outputs line by line as required for the evaluation.
     - Save the model outputs in a file named `output.out` in the `results` folder.
-    - Make sure the model has generated the code in single-line format (with multi-line instructions separated by `\n`).
+    - Make sure the model has generated the code in single-line format
     - Make sure you have a file with 10 lines (no empty lines at the end of the file).

     Example prompt: